NICMx/Jool/test/usr_space_app/ReadMe.txt

-In order to test the user-space app's configuration, first make sure the app is compiled:

-../../usr$ make

-Also insert the NAT64:

-../../mod$ make
-../../mod$ make insert
+# Userspace Application Tests

+Unit tests for the userspace applications.

+1. Compile and install Jool (kernel modules and userspace applications)
-And then run each one of the scripts inside this directory.
-That is, from 4_1_*.sh to 4_6_*.sh.
+3. Run each one of the scripts inside this directory.

-$ reset; for nn in `seq 1 6`; do ./4_$nn*.sh ; done
+	$ for nn in `ls 4_*.sh`; do ./$nn; done

+The tests assume that Jool hasn't been modprobed.
+They will also remove Jool once they are done.